swiftlang/swift-evolution/proposals/0358-primary-associated-types-in-stdlib.md

 ## Revisions

 - [2022-05-28](https://github.com/apple/swift-evolution/blob/716db41ccefde348ac38bd2fd1eb5bd7842be7b6/proposals/0358-primary-associated-types-in-stdlib.md): Initial proposal version.
 - 2022-06-22: Removed the primary associated type declaration from the `OptionSet` protocol.
 The API guidelines section has revised wording; it no longer proposes the new guidelines for inclusion in the official Swift API Guidelines document.
+Adjusted wording to prefer the term "lightweight constraint syntax" to "lightweight same-type requirements", as the new syntax can be used for more than just to express same-type constraints.